wavesgroup/wave-tearing-slides/slides/intro.md

 * Shear instability between wind and surface waves
 * Tops of steep wave crests detach and disperse
-* Can overlap with, but is independent from, whitecapping
+* Overlaps with whitecapping, but is independent from it
 * $\rightarrow$ Rapid dissipation of wave energy
 * $\rightarrow$ Rapid generation of spume and spray
 </section>